-- Enhanced Case Management Caseload (1:20) Case manager will be responsible for twenty (20) young adults and other program staff will provide case management for seven (7) individuals. - Program Manager with clinical experience The administrative responsibilities include but not limited to screening referrals, supervising program staff, intervening with residents and landlords, as needed, ensuring that staff are coordinating services with other providers, and coordinating and/or responding to crisis situations with an enhanced ability to support residents and staff to address issues and crises, reducing the need for external intervention. - Vocational/Educational Support young adults' goals will be supported within the program.
-Providing the service within the program allows the young adults to develop a relationship that is closer and there are other staff member who will have eyes on the individual who can identify needs, if they arise.

-- Real-World Skills Building including but not limited to seeking entitlements, time management, financial literacy (develop and adhere to a budget, understand banking and taxes), management of an apartment (abiding by a lease, keeping it clean, shopping, cooking, and understanding tenant expectations), decision-making (including recovery from decisions that do not work out as expected), and healthy relationships.
+- Enhanced Case Management Caseload (1:20) Case manager will be responsible for twenty (20) young adults and other program staff will provide case management for five (5) individuals. - Program Manager with clinical experience The administrative responsibilities include but not limited to screening referrals, supervising program staff, intervening with residents and landlords, as needed, ensuring that staff are coordinating services with other providers, and coordinating and/or responding to crisis situations with an enhanced ability to support residents and staff to address issues and crises, reducing the need for external intervention. - Vocational/Educational Support young adults' goals will be supported within the program.
+Providing the service within the program allows the young adults to develop a relationship that is closer and there are other staff member who will have eyes on the individual who can identify needs, if they arise. - Real-World Skills Building including but not limited to seeking entitlements, time management, financial literacy (develop and adhere to a budget, understand banking and taxes), management of an apartment (abiding by a lease, keeping it clean, shopping, cooking, and understanding tenant expectations), decision-making (including recovery from decisions that do not work out as expected), and healthy relationships.
 These skills are necessary for independence as an adult.
-The skill development can be provided by the Psych-Rehab specialist and/or the Peer and be supported by the Case Manager and Program Manager. - Peer with responsibilities that include engagement, self-advocacy, skill-building, linkage to supports and resources, and entitlement applications.
+The skill development can be provided by the Psychiatric-Rehabilitation specialist and/or the Peer and be supported by the Case Manager and Program Manager. - Peer with responsibilities that include engagement, self-advocacy, skill-building, linkage to supports and resources, and entitlement applications.
 The Peer should be either a Certified Peer Specialist or Credentialed Youth Peer Advocate. - De facto team of four staff members allows for staggered hours at night and on weekends to address issues and crises.
 The development of familiarity with all four staff members means the person responding to an issue or crisis is familiar and reduces the need for external intervention.
-The increased staff may also provide the flexibility for additional home visits, if necessary.
+The increased staff may also provide the flexibility for additional home visits, if necessary. - Staff will complete the training curriculum included in the Learning Management System (LMS) within 60 days of being hired.

-While the Scattered-Site Supportive Housing is permanent housing, individuals will not receive enhanced services after they turn 26 years of age.
+While the Scattered-Site Supportive Housing is permanent housing, individuals will not receive enhanced services after they turn 26 years of age (except as indicated in section 1.1).
 The agency will be expected to transition the individuals to an adult housing slot within their agency, another agency, or to independent housing as the individual progresses in their recovery or when they turn 26 years of age.
 Residents of Scattered-Site Supportive Housing can remain in this housing provided their clinical and financial circumstances render them eligible and allow them to meet their responsibilities as a tenant.
-Scattered-Site Supportive Housing is not lost during absences of short duration, and there are no program attendance requirements.
-Residents of Scattered-Site Supportive Housing are tenants and will have the same rights and responsibilities as any other tenant in New York City.
+Scattered-Site Supportive Housing is not lost during absences of short duration, and there are no external program attendance requirements.
+Residents of Scattered-Site Supportive Housing are tenants and will have the same rights and responsibilities as any other tenant in New York State.